-Hydrogen embrittlement is a metal’s loss of ductility and reduction of load bearing capability due to the absorption of hydrogen atoms or molecules by the metal.
+Hydrogen embrittlement explained, including video.
+Hydrogen embrittlement is a metal’s loss of ductility and reduction of load bearing capability due to the absorption of hydrogen atoms by the metal.
 The result of hydrogen embrittlement is that components crack and fracture at stresses less than the yield strength of the metal.

 Need help preventing hydrogen embrittlement?
 We provide metallurgy consulting.
 Questions?
 847.528.3467 in**@im*****.com